JWST MIRI detections of H$\alpha$ and [O III] and direct metallicity measurement of the $z=10.17$ lensed galaxy MACS0647$-$JD: Spectroscopic measurements

 We assume our MIRI MRS line flux measurements are the total values for JD1 A+B, given the complete coverage with the IFU and the aperture loss corrections we applied to our 0.25\arcsec\ aperture.
 We cannot say the same for our NIRSpec MSA line fluxes since the slits do not fully cover JD1 A+B, and our slit loss corrections are uncertain.
 The JWST pipeline corrects for slit losses assuming either a point source or uniform illumination; we choose the point source option.
 More robust slit loss estimates would require modeling the two extended sources, as in \cite{deGraaff2023}.

-In \cite{Hsiao2023b}, we measured NIRCam photometry within rectangular apertures matched to the NIRSpec MSA slits.
-This yielded $133 \pm 3$ nJy in F444W after renormalizing to the JD1 magnification $\mu = 8$.
-We compared this to the JD1 NIRCam F444W flux $317 \pm 8$ nJy measured in a larger aperture ($r = 0.25\arcsec$), estimating a flux loss factor of 2.4.
-However, this technique assumes uniform transmission through the slits, not accounting for slit losses.

-Here, we integrate the NIRSpec prism spectra over the F444W filter, measuring 105 nJy for the stacked spectrum (with JD1 magnification $\mu = 8$), yielding a flux loss factor of 3.0.
-Thus we multiply our NIRSpec line flux measurements by a factor of 3 to correct for slit losses and apply other factors as needed to correct for magnification.
-We use updated line flux measurements presented in Abdurro'uf et al. (2024) that are similar to those presented in \cite{Hsiao2023b} for the stacked spectrum.
+{In \cite{Hsiao2023b}, we measured NIRCam photometry within rectangular apertures matched to the NIRSpec MSA slits.
+However, this technique assumes uniform transmission through the slits, not accounting for slit losses.} Here, we integrate the NIRSpec prism spectra over the F444W filter, measuring 105 nJy for the stacked spectrum (with JD1 magnification $\mu = 8$), yielding a flux loss factor of 3.0 { (compared to $317 \pm 8$ nJy measured in the NIRCam image; \S\ref{sec:NIRSpec_NIRCam})}.
+Thus we multiply our NIRSpec line flux measurements by a factor of 3 to correct for slit losses and apply other factors as needed to correct for magnification { (JD1 $\mu = 8.0$ and JD2 $\mu = 5.3$).} We use updated line flux measurements presented in \citet{Abdurrouf2024} that are similar to those presented in \cite{Hsiao2023b} for the stacked spectrum.